• aha logo

 Man holding a blood pressure device

-There will always be patients who meet the criteria for participating in an SMBP program but cannot afford to purchase a device.
+Some patients who meet the criteria for participating in an SMBP program may not be able to afford or have insurance coverage to purchase a device.
+An increasing number of state Medicaid plans cover SMBP devices, so check your state’s status in the SMBP Coverage Insights: Medicaid.
 An SMBP device loaner program provides an option for these patients, as well as for those who prefer not to purchase a device because they have yet to receive a hypertension diagnosis.
 Patients with an existing diagnosis of hypertension should be encouraged to purchase their own SMBP device.

 Purchasing Devices